Emil-Petkov/EcoHub/README.md

 - 🔗 **Footer Links**:
   - A Facebook page (created as a simulated contact option).
   - A YouTube link to a short video, simulating a promotional ad for the products.
-- 🎨 **Interactive Footer**: The footer includes links with icons and minor animations for an enhanced user experience.

 ---